 Frank Lloyd Wright Home & Studio, 951 Chicago Ave., Oak Park.

 Ernest Hemingway’s Birthplace Museum

 Visit the place where Ernest Hemingway’s story begins.
-The famed Pulitzer Prize and Nobel Prize-winning author was born in this Oak Park Queen Anne home on July 21, 1899, and spent the first six years of his life here.
+The famed Pulitzer Prize and Nobel Prize-winning author was born in this Queen Anne home in suburban Oak Park on July 21, 1899, and spent the first six years of his life here.
 The restoration of this home, which was built by Hemingway’s maternal grandparents in 1890, returned the building to its Victorian heritage, with an expansive front porch and grand turret, and many of the original features architect Wesley Arnold designed.
-Docent-led guided tours of the home, which usually last about 45 minutes, delve into the influence of the Hemingway family and the Oak Park community on the young author.
+Docent-led guided tours of the home delve into the influence of the Hemingway family and the Oak Park community on the young author.